 Cube, the three bedroom residence now has uninterrupted views of the Indian Ocean and direct beach access from the private plunge pool.
 Naturally modern touches have been introduced throughout, with new furnishings creating a home from home feel.
 The master bedroom has been extended to include a separate lounge area, while downstairs there is a fully fitted kitchen, dining room that seats10, large living space and games room.

-Huvafen Fushi offers babysitting.
-Food and meal times can easily be tailored to suit children guests just need to liaise with their personal butler.
+Children are welcome to come and stay at Huvafen Fushi.
+There is a babysitting service at the hotel.
+Food and meal times can easily be tailored to suit children, guests just need to liaise with their personal butler.

 Sample Celsius by candlelight or in the bright Maldivian sunshine, refreshed by cool ocean sprays.
 Luxe-but-laid-back dining on a white sand floored deck branching out over the lagoon.